The Brauer Group of $\mathscr{Y}_0(2)$: Introduction

-In order to prove Theorem \ref{main}, the basic idea, following Antieau and Meier, is as follows.
-We take a series of Galois covers of $\eey_0(2)$ which reduce the computation of its Brauer group to computing the Brauer group of some scheme $X$ and then computing various Hochschild-Serre spectral sequences associated to the covers.
-Specifically, for computing the Brauer group of $\eem_{1,1}$, Antieau and Meier considered the $S_3$-cover $\eey(2)\to\eem_{1,1}$ and the $C_2$-cover $X:=\A^1\sm\{0,1\}\to\eey(2)$, the latter given by the Legendre family of elliptic curves.
-By understanding the $S_3$-module (resp. $C_2$-module) structure on the $\G_m$-cohomology of $\eey(2)$ (resp. $X$), they were able to compute the relevant spectral sequences and so determine $\Br(\eem_{1,1})$.
-In our work, we replace the $S_3$ cover $\eey(2)\to\eem_{1,1}$ with the $C_2$-cover $\eey(2)\to\eey_0(2)$.
+In order to prove Theorem~\ref{main}, the basic idea, following Antieau and Meier, is as follows.
+We take a series of Galois covers of $\eey_0(2)$ which reduce the computation of its Brauer group to computing the Brauer group of some scheme $X$ and then computing various Hochschild--Serre spectral sequences associated to the covers.
+Specifically, for computing the Brauer group of $\eem_{1,1}$, Antieau and Meier considered the $S_3$-cover $\eey(2)\to\eem_{1,1}$ and the $C_2$-cover $X:=\A^1\sm\{0,1\}\to\eey(2)$, the latter given by the Legendre family of elliptic curves, which will be described in Section~\ref{section: setup_of_spaces}.
+By understanding the $S_3$-module (resp.\ $C_2$-module) structure on the $\G_m$-cohomology of $\eey(2)$ (resp.\ $X$), they were able to compute the relevant spectral sequences and so determine $\Br(\eem_{1,1})$.
+In our work, we replace the $S_3$-cover $\eey(2)\to\eem_{1,1}$ with the $C_2$-cover $\eey(2)\to\eey_0(2)$.
 The relevant sequence of covers is pictured below: